EMS Stat Data Link™Ambulance and Emergency Blood Testing

 Linearity: 3 levels available

-Test Strip Use Life: 24 months from date of manufacture
+Test Strip Use Life: 24 months from

 References